Discount store: Discount grocery store

-Major discount grocery store retail chains in the U.S. include Aldi, Ingles, Lidl, Trader Joe's, Save-A-Lot and Grocery Outlet.
-Currently Aldi and Lidl are the largest discount retailers in the world operating more than 25,000 discount stores worldwide between them.
+Major discount grocery store retail chains in the U.S. include Aldi, Lidl, Save-A-Lot and Grocery Outlet.
+As of 2025, Aldi operates around 6,600 stores and Lidl operates around 12,600 stores worldwide.

 Variety stores, dollar stores, five and dimes

-Variety stores in the U.S. today most commonly known as dollar stores such as Dollar General, Family Dollar and Dollar Tree, which sell goods usually only at a single price-point or multiples thereof (£1, $2, etc.).
+In the United States, variety stores are commonly known as dollar stores—such as Dollar General, Family Dollar and Dollar Tree,—which typically sell goods at a single or low fixed price point.
 During the early and mid-twentieth century they were commonly known as "five and dimes" or "dime stores".
 Stores of the main chains, Woolworth's, J. J. Newberry and S. S. Kresge, lined the shopping streets of U.S. downtowns and suburbs, and starting in the 1950s they also opened branches in shopping malls.
 These chains originally sold items for 5, 10 or 25 cents, but many later moved to a model with flexible price points, with a variety of general merchandise at discounted prices, in formats smaller than today's discount superstores.